rugwizangoga/East-African-Music-Festival-/README.md

 ## Acknowledgments

-- Hat tip to Cindy Shin for his/her Original design idea [Creative commons](https://creativecommons.org/licenses/by-nc/4.0/) in Behance the design was refered to during the project.
+- Hat tip to Cindy Shin for his/her Original design idea [Creative commons](https://creativecommons.org/licenses/by-nc/4.0/) in Behance, the design was refered to during the project.
 - Inspiration
 - etc